CyberFlameGO/svnpython/Doc/library/xmlrpclib.rst

    :exc:`ProtocolError` used to signal an error in the HTTP/HTTPS transport layer.
    Both :exc:`Fault` and :exc:`ProtocolError` derive from a base class called :exc:`Error`.
-Note that even though starting with Python 2.2 you can subclass built-in types, the xmlrpclib module currently does not marshal instances of such subclasses.
+Note that even though starting with Python 2.2 you can subclass builtin types, the xmlrpclib module currently does not marshal instances of such subclasses.

    When passing strings, characters special to XML such as ``<``, ``>``, and ``&``